Volunteer at Chimp Eden - The Jane Goodall Institute and help care for our closest living relatives, chimpanzees!

 We are often asked if volunteers will have the opportunity to touch or interact directly with the chimpanzees during this project.
 The answer is no, and there are important reasons behind this policy.

 Chimpanzees share 98.8% of their DNA with humans, making them highly vulnerable to human-borne illnesses, many of which can be far more severe for chimps than for us.
 Protecting their health is a top priority.
-Additionally, frequent changes in personnel - due to volunteers rotating every two to four weeks - would create an unstable environment for the chimps, potentially causing stress and harming their well-being.
+Additionally, frequent changes in personnel - due to volunteers rotating every one to four weeks - would create an unstable environment for the chimps, potentially causing stress and harming their well-being.

 Finally, it’s important to remember that chimpanzees are incredibly strong, far surpassing the physical strength of an adult human.
 A no-contact policy ensures the chimps’ safety and your own.
 This approach prioritises their health, emotional stability, and the safety of everyone involved.

-UPDATE | Jan 2025
+UPDATE | Aug 2025

-UPDATE | Jan 2025
+UPDATE | Jul 2025

-ARTICLE | Jan 2025
+NEWS | Jul 2025